On the monodromy group of desingularised moduli spaces of sheaves on K3 surfaces: Preliminaries

 If $Y\in U$, the intermediate Jacobian of $Y$ is the principally polarised abelian variety defined by

 where $\oH_3(Y,\ZZ)\subset \oH^{2,1}(Y)^*$ by integration over cycles.

 Running this construction relatively over $U$ yields an intermediate Jacobian fibration

-that is Lagrangian with respect to a non-degenerate holomorphic closed $2$-form on $\cJ_U$ (\cite{DonagiMarkman:SpectralCovers}). \begin{thm}[\cite{LSV:O'Gr10}] Suppose that $V$ is general.
+that is Lagrangian with respect to a non-degenerate holomorphic closed $2$-form on $\cJ_U$ (\cite{DonagiMarkman:SpectralCovers}). \begin{thm}[\cite{LSV:O'Gr10}] Suppose that $V$ is very general.
 Then there exists a symplectic compactification

 of the intermediate Jacobian fibration (\ref{eqn:LSV over U}), such that $\cJ_V$ is an irreducible holomorphic symplectic manifold of OG10 type.
-Moreover, $\pi_V$ is a Lagrangian fibration. \end{thm} Remember that the moduli space of smooth cubic fourfolds contains countable many divisors corresponding to special cubic fourfolds (in the sense of Hassett, \cite{Hassett:SpecialCubicFourfolds}).
-Recently Sacc\`a extended this compactification to any smooth cubic fourfold, see \cite{Sacca:BirationalGeometryLSV}.
+Moreover, $\pi_V$ is a Lagrangian fibration. \end{thm} Here very general means outside a countable union of divisors in the moduli space of smooth cubic fourfolds.
+The hypothesis of the statement above can be relaxed to general cubic fourfolds, that is to cubic fourfolds contained in a Zariski open subset of the moduli space of smooth cubic fourfolds (see for example \cite[Remark~4.2]{Brosnan:PerverseObstractions}).
+We notice though that recently G.\ Sacc\`a constructed an irreducible symplectic compactification of $\cJ_U$ for any smooth cubic fourfold (and even mildly singular cubic fourfolds), see \cite{Sacca:BirationalGeometryLSV}.
+Sacc\`a's compactification is obtained by using recent developments in the minimal model program; in particular it is not constructive and, a priori, not even unique.